-Deloitte is providing ongoing stabilization and delivery of the RIBridges system, including major releases and patch releases throughout FFY19 to progress towards a compliant system.
+Deloitte is providing ongoing stabilization and delivery of the RI Bridges system, including major releases and patch releases throughout FFY19 to progress toward a compliant system.
+This budget reflects the development work contracted in CA46.
+It consists of Hourly Services, Application Maintenance, Program Management, and Information Management services.
 Deloitte is obligated to complete the system and will not be paid until that is done.
-Please note that this projection is for planning purposes and does not include the potential impact of future credits or settlement funds.
+Please note that this projection is for planning purposes and does not include the potential impact of future credits or settlement funds

-10.1.2.3 Contracted Services - IV&V Vendor (CSG)
+10.1.2.4 Contracted Services - IV&V Vendor (CSG)